 I am having the best holiday of my life.
-Yesterday we arrived in Iceland and toured around Reykjanes and what a great start of the holiday.
-If you have not read part 1 yet… click here: https://oneluckytraveller.com/2019/09/14/reykjanesiceland/
+Yesterday we arrived in Iceland and toured around the Reykjanes peninsula and what a great start of the holiday.
+If you have not read part 1 yet… click here.

 Day 2 of 14: from Grindavik to Borgarnes

 We cross the border from Reykjanes into the capital area.
 We have no intention to stop at Reykjavik, since we will end our holiday in the capital city.
 The plan today is to go to West Iceland.
 And our first stop on our program is Old Akranes Lighthouse.
 We have about 1,5 hours to go.
 We stop in Vellir to get ourselves some bread at the local supermarket and we continue our journey straight after.
-The weather has changed and it has started to rain and there is quite a bit of wind as well.
-We are comfortable in our car though and most of the part of our drive is passing Reykjavik on the highway and going through the Hvalfjörður/Hvalfjördur Tunnel to reach Akranes.
+The weather has changed and it has started to rain and the wind blows strong as.
+We are comfortable in our little 4WD though and spend most of the drive on the highway, passing Reykjavik and going through the Hvalfjörður/Hvalfjördur Tunnel to reach Akranes.

 I wonder if we should have gone to Glymur waterfall instead.
 We skipped that on our program, because it takes quite a bit of time to reach this waterfall.
 When we reach the lighthouse, it is pooring outside.
 Together with the wind it makes going outside not very inviting.
 We decide to wait for a while and make ourselves a noodle soup in the car.
 But since I love lighthouses, I do not regret coming here.
 There are 2 lighthouses and the big one is open to public.
 Well normally, because today it is closed.
 Maybe because of the weather.
 We quickly go outside to have a look, see empty fish racks, take some photographs of the lighthouses and have a toilet stop before we move on.
 The area around the lighthouse is not very inviting today, but I am sure it looks a lot better when the sun is shining.